payu-india/CMS-Chatbot/docs/Offerings/introduction-to-payu-tpv/collect-payments-with-tpv-merchant-hosted-checkout/upi-intent-and-collect-autopay-tpv-integration.md

 next:
   description: ''
 ---
 For recurring payment use-case, you can use UPI as a payment instrument.
-It requires, registration of the mandate and then doing the debit in the customer’s account.
+It requires, registration of the mandate and then doing the debit in the customer's account.
 During registration, customer validates the billing details of the mandate on the respective application, enters their MPIN (Mobile PIN) and authorizes the mandate.
 After the registration transaction is successful, you can then use the **Recurring Payment Transaction** API to charge the customer without requiring further intervention.
 For more information on Recurring Payment API, refer to  [Recurring Payment Transaction API](ref:recurring_payment_api)

 The Third-Party Verification (TPV) functionality is now being added to the UPI Autopay too.